Michael Allen Fox: Career

 Less than a year after the book's initial publication, Fox found himself "in radical disagreement with some of its major theses".
-Fox published a paper in Between the Species (Animal experimentation : a philosopher's changing views) retracting his arguments and offering a case against animal experimentation, describing The Case for Animal Experimentation as "an embarrassment" to him.
+Fox published a paper in Between the Species ("Animal experimentation: a philosopher's changing views") retracting his arguments and offering a case against animal experimentation, describing The Case for Animal Experimentation as "an embarrassment" to him.
 Quoting his own words on human superiority, he wrote that he "now look[s] at these arrogant remarks with dismay".
 He reported that critical reviews and the comments of a personal friend had been able to awaken him from "dogmatic slumber" about human duties to animals.
 Years later, Fox published a paper in Organization & Environment entitled "The Case Against Animal Experimentation", representing the "reversal of the view [he] once defended".
 This paper analysed and supplemented Joan Dunayer's critique of animal testing.

 After retracting his arguments in The Case for Animal Experimentation, Fox went on to author Deep Vegetarianism with Temple University Press in 1999.
 In this book, Fox presents arguments in favour of vegetarianism, exploring its cultural and historical background and linking it with other progressive movements, especially feminist movements.

 In 2005, the same year as his retirement from Queen's, Fox published The Accessible Hegel, an introduction to the thought of G. W. F. Hegel, with the Humanity Books imprint of Prometheus Books.
 Since his retirement, he has published The Remarkable Existentialists (2009, Humanity Books), an introduction to the thought of several figures associated with existentialism, and Understanding Peace: A Comprehensive Introduction in 2013 with Routledge.
 In the latter book, Fox presents peace as a way of life and an ideal to be aimed for, asking the question of why humans engage in violent activity and what can be done to prevent violence.
 In 2016, his Home: A Very Short Introduction was published as a part of the Oxford University Press Very Short Introduction series.
+In 2024, at age 84, Fox published Fate and Life: Who's Really in Charge? with McGill-Queen's University Press.

 Select bibliography

-In addition to his books, Fox has published over 20 book chapters, over 40 peer reviewed journal articles, over 40 book reviews and a range of other popular, academic and technical works.
+In addition to his books, Fox has published over 20 book chapters, over 40 peer reviewed journal articles, over 50 book reviews and a range of other popular, academic and technical works.